gamarcad/paper-samba-code/README.md

 ### Troubleshooting
-If an error occurs during *cryptography* library, causing by a missing`setuptools_rust` module, just update pip3 by using the `pip3 install --upgrade pip` command.
+If an error occurs during *cryptography* library, causing by a missing`setuptools_rust` module, you need to update the pip module inside the environment by doing `samba/bin/python3 -m pip install --upgrade pip` command.
-The solution comes from https://github.com/pyca/cryptography/issues/5753
+The solution is adapted from the issue claimed at https://github.com/pyca/cryptography/issues/5753

 ## Benchmarks Execution Guide